shuyelin06/Obsidian-Notes/content/Classes/AMSC460/AMSC460Working.md

    x_{n+1} = x_n - \frac{f(x_n)}{f'(x_n)}
    $$

+> Note that at each step, we're essentially making a linear approximation of $f$, and using its root!

 We can find the convergence rate of this method to be quadratic, which is faster than our previous method!
 $$
 E_n \le c E_n^2
 $$

 However, there's a major trade-off - there's no guarantee that Newton's Method converges, depending on our choice of $x_0$!
-Only in some cases can we guarantee convergence.
+Only if the following properties hold, can we guarantee convergence.

-> [!Abstract] Theorem: Convergence of Newton's Method
+> [!Abstract] Theorem: Global Convergence of Newton's Method
 > Let $f$ have the following properties:
 > - $f$ has 2 continuous derivatives
 > - $f$ is strictly monotone increasing, i.e. $f'(x) > 0$